mayangarthameviaa/NYC_TLC_Trip_Record_Analysis_MayangSari/README.md

 ## NYC Taxi & Limousine Commission Trip Analysis ##

 ## Background
 This project analyzes taxi trip data provided by the New York City Taxi and Limousine Commission (TLC).
-The analysis focuses on understanding customer behavior and operational performance
+The analysis focuses on understanding customer behavior and operational performance.

 ## Objective Analysis
 This analysis aim to: